 How to avoid this mistake: Carefully track all of your vehicle-related expenses and your business-related miles throughout the year.
-It’s easiest to use software like QuickBooks Self-Employed to easily categorize vehicle expenses.
+It’s easiest to use an app like Gridwise to track & categorize vehicle expenses.

-Mistake: Forgetting to track your mileage
+Mistake: Forgetting to track Your mileage

 The standard mileage deduction will likely be your biggest deduction as a driver, but if you simply report a mileage number without backing it up with any logs you could be in for a headache if you get audited by the IRS.

 Mistake: Not deducting enough miles, or deducting too many

-It’s tempting to rely on Uber and Lyft tell you the number of miles you drove while logged into Driver Mode.
-That number are likely lower than your actual deductible miles.
+Uber and Lyft tell you the number of miles you drove while logged into Driver Mode.
+That number is likely lower than your actual deductible miles.

 Most CPAs and online tax resources agree that the miles you drive to your passengers, other miles you drive during your shift, and some commuting miles are deductible.

 It’s tempting beef up your mileage number to increase the amount you get from the standard mileage deduction, but it’s a dishonest practice that could come back to haunt you if you’re audited.